MissJuly/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 8- script that deletes file in another directory task 9- script that deletes a directory inside another directory task 10- script that changes to previous directory
+task 8- script that deletes file in another directory task 9- script that deletes a directory inside another directory task 10- script that changes to previous directory task 11- script that prints all files in ., .., /boot directory